OctopusDeploy/blog/blog/2021-02/real-world-release-management/index.md

 ## The roadblocks

-Typically a change will sit in the **Test** environment for 1 to N days while it goes through the QA process.
+Typically a change will sit in the **Test** environment for 1 to N days as it goes through the QA process.
 Bugs are found and squashed, and chances are each component will have a different build number.

 ![Release management ready for staging](release-management-ready-for-staging.png)

-After QA completes its testing of all the component projects for the `2021.1.0.x` release, the promotion to  **Staging** can start.
+After QA finishes testing the component projects for the `2021.1.0.x` release, the promotion to **Staging** can start.
 With the current configuration, that means promoting each release for each project one by one.
 I've done this promotion hundreds of times, and while doing it, my mood fluctuates between this isn't great, but it is tolerable and ugh this again.

 Promoting all the component projects to **Production** is when this pattern starts to run into issues.